Vitamin D Receptor Antikörper (C-Term)

 Produktmerkmale

-- Anti-Vitamin D Receptor/VDR Antibody Picoband® (ABIN3043960).
+- Anti-Vitamin D Receptor/VDR Antibody (ABIN3043960).
 Tested in IHC, WB applications.
 This antibody reacts with Human, Mouse, Rat.
-The brand Picoband indicates this is a premium antibody that guarantees superior quality, high affinity, and strong signals with minimal background in Western blot applications.
-Only our best-performing antibodies are designated as Picoband, ensuring unmatched performance.
+This is a premium antibody that guarantees superior quality, high affinity, and strong signals with minimal background in Western blot applications.

 -